 How to Fix the Aux Input in My Car

 Ever had a car problem that you just couldn’t figure out?
 How about an aux input in your car that has gone bad and stopped working?
-This article is for those who need help figuring out how to fix the aux input in my car, not only for we can listen to music on our commutes but also because it’s really annoying when we have guests over, and they want to plug their phone into the radio.
+This article is for those who need help figuring out how to fix the aux input in my car, not only so we can listen to music on our commutes but also because it’s really annoying when we have guests over and they want to plug their phone into the radio.

 How To Fix The Aux Input In My Car